-While Arusha National Park may not be the biggest national park in Tanzania, it does have a lot of beautiful landscapes and wonderful animals for visitors to enjoy.
-That, along with its very convenient location next to one of Tanzania’s largest cities, makes it a popular destination for tourists visiting Tanzania.
+Arusha National Park is far from the largest national park in Tanzania.
+However, it does have a lot of beautiful landscapes and animals for visitors to enjoy.
+It is also located very close to Arusha, which is one of Tanzania’s largest cities.
+These things are what makes Arusha National Park popular safari park.

 |Tanzania Entrance Requirements|

 |Best Times to Visit|

 |Safari Photo Gallery|